helderpinto/AzureOptimizationEngine/README.md

 * A unique name prefix for the Azure resources being created (if you have specific naming requirements, you can also choose resource names during deployment)
 * Azure region

+Bear in mind that the AOE deployment creates the following - you cannot reuse any existing resource (except the Resource Group and the Log Analytics workspace):

+* Azure Automation Account
+* Storage Account
+* Azure SQL Server + SQL Database
+* (optional) Log Analytics workspace
+* (optional) Resource Group

 ### Installation

 The simplest, quickest and recommended method for installing AOE is by using the **Azure Cloud Shell** (PowerShell).
 You just have to follow these steps: